mason/mesos-echo/README.md

 # About
-A mesos framework that prints Hello World from the mesos slave instance to standard out
+A mesos framework that prints Hello World from the mesos slave instance to standard out.

 ## Compile Mesos
 http://mesos.apache.org/gettingstarted/